-Essential gear for your car's winter emergency kit
+Winter emergency kit — 20 safety essentials for your car - Autoblog

 Nobody expects to be stranded in a car, especially during the cold winter months, but expecting the unexpected can be the difference between mere inconvenience and a life-threatening situation.
 The items you carry in your car will be the only ones you have at your disposal in an emergency, so it always pays to be prepared if you plan to head out on a long road trip.

 Even if your long drives don't take you through rural areas, keep in mind that even walking short distances in the snow can be dangerous, especially in low temperatures or severe wind chills.
-A blast of wet, heavy snow like that experienced on the East Coast in early January — like the situation faced by hundreds of motorists stranded on I-95 in Virginia overnight — is exactly the sort of "Commutageddon" fiasco that can put you at risk.
-And a young couple in Oregon recently discovered the risks of being stranded in the wilderness.
+A blast of wet, heavy snow like that experienced in January 2022 — when hundreds of motorists were stranded on I-95 in Virginia overnight — is exactly the sort of "Commutageddon" fiasco that can put you at risk.
+And a young couple in Oregon discovered the risks of being stranded in the wilderness.
 What might normally be a short, easy walk for help might be made life-threatening by deteriorating weather conditions.
 Rather than venturing out, it's safer to contact emergency services and hunker down in your vehicle.

 Also, make it a habit to keep your gas tank filled in winter.
 If you get stuck and run out of gas, a bad situation just got worse.